Waste Not, Want Not: Food Wastage in AustraliaFebruary 15, 2018

-How much food wastage is there in this lucky country of ours?
-We crunched the numbers and it’s not pretty.
-Luckily, there are some simple ways to combat waste that all of us can do to make a difference.
+Food waste is still a huge problem across Australia, increasing landfill waste and contributing to climate change.
+Luckily, there are some simple ways to help combat waste that all of us can do to make a bigger difference.

-Because everybody is doing it!
-Every household, cafe, restaurant, supermarket, transporter, grower, manufacturer… Everyone from the paddock to the plate (if it eventually makes it there!!)
+Food waste is a problem because everybody is doing it!
+Every household, cafe, restaurant, supermarket, transporter, grower, manufacturer… Everyone from the paddock to the plate (if it eventually makes it there!)

-The food that gets disposed of ends up in landfill, where it decomposes and produces huge amounts of methane – a greenhouse gas 21 times more harmful than carbon dioxide.
-Not only this, but we must also consider the thousands and thousands of litres of water and energy used in producing, processing, storing, refrigerating, transporting and cooking the food.
+Not only does the food that gets disposed of end up in a landfill, where it decomposes and produces huge amounts of methane – a greenhouse gas 21 times more harmful than carbon dioxide.
+But, there are also thousands and thousands of litres of water and energy used in producing, processing, storing, refrigerating, transporting and cooking the food.

+At HelloFresh, we’re big on meal planning.
 Much of the food waste at home is a result of simply buying too much or poor planning.
-Before shopping, think about what you’ll need for the week ahead factoring in nights you might be out, who else is home and how likely you are to cook.
-Have a look in the fridge before you head out to see what you already have and what needs to be used up!
+Before shopping, think about what you’ll need for the week ahead, factoring in nights you might be out, who else is home and how likely you are to cook.
+Have a look in the fridge before you head out to see what you already have and what needs to be used up.

 Even better, write a shopping list.
 This will help you to avoid buying things unnecessarily and being tempted by your rumbling stomach!